Blood Samples for the Study of Peanut, Tree Nut and Other Food Allergies

 Changes in Esophageal Distensibility With Proton Pump Inhibitors in Patients With Esophageal Eosinophilia: A Pilot Study

 This pilot study will explore whether treatment of eosinophilic inflammation in the esophagus is associated with an improved distensibility of the esophagus.
 Furthermore, previous studies of the esophagus using EndoFlip only measured distensibility of the distal esophagus, specifically the distal esophagus and esophagogastric junction.
 Eosinophilia in EoE has been demonstrated to affect both upper, middle and lower esophagus.
 The aim is to measure distensibility both proximal and distal, before and after treatment.

 Characteristics and Inflammatory Markers in Children With Eosinophilic Esophagitis (EoE)

 Single center observational and specimen banking study for children with eosinophilic esophagitis EoE to gauge natural history and inflammatory markers

 Food allergy (FA) is a serious public health concern that causes potentially-life threatening reactions in affected patients.
-The prevalence of food allergy in the United States (U.S.) has increased substantially and now affects 15 million patients:4-8% of children (6 million children, 30% with multiple food allergies) and 3-5% of adults.
-This is a prospective Phase 2, single-center, multi-allergen OIT in participants with proven allergies to up to 3 different foods in which one must be a peanut.
-The total of participants in the clinical study will be 160, ages 4 to 21 years with a history of multiple food allergies of up to 3 different...
+The prevalence of food allergy in the United States (U.S.) has increased substantially and now affects 15 million patients:4-8% of children (6 million children, 30% with multiple food allergies) and about 9% of adults.
+This is a prospective Phase 2, single-center, multi-allergen OIT study in participants with proven allergies to 2 or 3 different foods in which one must be a peanut.
+The total of participants in the clinical study will be 110, ages 4 to 55 years with a history of multiple food allergies of 2 to 3 ...